nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 The following sections details the response patterns supported by ITK3.
 The pattern used is dependant on the domain specification and the response types requested.

+**Note: All diagrams show typical flows which may vary slightly due to such things as MESH configuration for the payload.**

 ## Full Acknowledgement ##

 This uses both acknowledgement flags in the handling specification extension set to "true".
 This is the most rigorous response framework.